michaeldexter/occambsd/README.md

 * Hopefully the foundation for an update mechanism to replace freebsd-update based on lessons from the up.bsd.lv proof of concept
 * To be determined: The relationship of this to "packaged base"; the Makefile hygiene related to this should prove useful

-In short, to help deliver on the unwavering FreeBSD promise to provide a flexible, permissively-licensed operating system for use for nearly any purpose.
+In short, to help deliver on the FreeBSD promise to provide a flexible, permissively-licensed operating system for use for nearly any purpose.

 ## Requirements